-In Thursday’s column, I advised investors against reacting to the daily headlines whether they deal with “the impeachment crisis,” “the coronavirus crisis” or some other crisis du jour.
+Earlier this year, I advised investors against reacting to the daily headlines whether they deal with “the election crisis,” “the coronavirus crisis” or some other crisis du jour.

 This is tough for some folks, especially those new to the investing game.

 Every day they see changing interest rates, commodity prices, currency values, economic indicators, political events and stock market valuations.

 As a result, they often feel a strong compulsion to “do something.”
 But what?

 Unless you have strong contrarian instincts – and the willpower to follow through on them – the best answer is to sit on your hands.

 Success comes not from timing the market but from time in the market.

 True, every portfolio needs to be tweaked occasionally.